Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: More details about the baselines

 For the baseline GCN+LRGA, its default hyperparameters result in out of GPU memory on \texttt{ogbl-citation2}, even we use an NVIDIA V100 GPU with 32GB memory.
 Thus, we have to reduce its hidden dimension to 16 and matrix rank to 10.
 It is possible that it can achieve better performance with a larger hidden dimension and larger matrix rank using a GPU with a larger memory.

 We implemented the labeling trick methods (GCN+DE, GCN+DRNL and SEAL) using the PyTorch Geometric~\citep{fey2019fast} package.
 For all datasets, labeling trick methods only used a fixed 1\% to 10\% of all the available training edges as the positive training links, and sampled an equal number of negative training links randomly.
 Labeling trick methods showed excellent performance even without using the full training data, which indicates its strong inductive learning ability.
 Due to using different labeled subgraphs for different links, labeling trick methods generally take longer running time than GAE methods.
 On the largest \texttt{ogbl-citation2} graph, SEAL takes about 7 hours to finishing its training of 10 epochs, and takes another 28 hours to evaluate the validation and test MRR each.
 For \texttt{ogbl-ppa}, SEAL takes about 20 hours to train for 20 epochs and takes about 4 hours for evaluation.
 The other two datasets are finished within hours.
-We will release all our code for reproducing the experimental results.